Frequently Asked Questions

 /export

-) is modern practice.
+) for modern JavaScript practice.
 Open yourpackage.json

 .gitignore

-: Prevent sensitive files (like.env
+File: Prevent sensitive files (like.env

 andnode_modules